pedrocor12/rats_drug_study/README.md

 shape which I have set according to the specification.
 The following qplot and boxplot have been formulated from the sample data of the mice using the ggplot
 package:

+# Image

+#### Observations for the mice datasets before and after treatment:

+Evaluating the density graph (Figure 1).
+Notice the change of means which by has roughly changed 1.0 grams.
+The initial inference is that the nutritional treatment has affected the mice’s weights, and this can be further identified by looking the difference of skewness between the density plots, which tells us how much the data differs from the symmetrical bell curve.
+Additionally, the median presented on the boxplot helps access on the first inference of the change in the mean weight (Figure 2) and (Figure 1) shows us the change in weight as the kurtosis is high, we can also assume that it has affected most of the population